prononoob/image-to-ascii/README.md

 # Image to ascii
 -----
-Converts a png to a 2d array of chars
+Python script that converts a png to a 2d array of chars